corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Edit game rules to allow Bio-Trophies to be civilian leaders (with decree) and eligible to be military leaders (but not armies) if optionally granted Full Military Service
     * Fix a bug where you couldn't re-open the Honored Protectors edict
 * 2.1.1 Fix incorrect filename
-* 3.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate underlying changes from the base game in overridden files
+* 3.0.0 Update for Stellaris version 3.3.0 "Libra" - integrate changes from the base game that influence the mod's content

 ## Source Code